habitry/medium_posts/_1000words_leaderboards.md

 "Get the number 1 ranking" is the default goal that is communicated by most leaderboards.
 No one has to say it; the design itself tells players to make "be highest on the board" their goal.

 * Nike+ ranks people on fitness activity points.
 The goal is to get the most activity points.
-* Opower, ranks people on kWh/day of energy use.
-The goal is to minimize energy use.
+* Opower ranks people on kWh/day of energy use.
+The goal is to use the least amount of energy.
 * Github ranks people on number of contributions to a project.
 The goal is to maximize your contributions.

-All goals are not created equal, however, and all goals are context-dependent.
-Some goals support Basic Psychological Needs and some goals can thwart them depending on the person, the situation, and the social environment.
+All goals are not created equal.
+Some goals support Basic Psychological Needs and some goals can thwart them, depending on the person and social environment.
 "Run a marathon" can be a motivating goal to a middle-aged white person, whereas "run a marathon" can be a neutral goal to a Kenyan kid struggling in poverty.
 Like Dennis Kipruto Kimetto, the 34yo world-record holder in the marathon who didn't start running competitively until he was 27 because he didn't think running could feed his family.

-Here are some suggestions to for how to design goals that support the most needs of the most people instead of thwarting them, so that people will use your product long enough to actually benefit from it.
+Here are some suggestions for how to design goals that support the Basic Psychological Needs of the most people instead of thwarting them, so that people will use your product long enough to actually benefit from it.

 ### Provide a motivational "why"

-Give your users a reason why putting in effort to compete on your leaderboard might be worth the effort  that is meaningful _to them_ (Steingut, Patall, & Trimble, 2017).
+Give your users a reason why putting in effort to compete on your leaderboard might be worth it, in a way that is meaningful _to them_ (Steingut, Patall, & Trimble, 2017).
 From a Self-Determination Theory perspective, many products damage long-term user engagement because they provide people with The Wrong Whys.

 The Wrong Whys include:
 - Emphasizing meaningless incentives.
 Example: "You should play because you'll win all the points!"
 - Emphasizing boosting ego and pride.
 Example: "You should play to win because only the best and smartest people win!"
 - Emphasizing outcomes people don't control.
 Example: "You should play so you remain physically attractive to others."

-All of these "whys" accidentally communicate that participation in your product runs the risk of making them feel stupid, isolated, and manipulated.
+All of these "whys" can accidentally runs the risk of making users feel stupid, isolated, and manipulated when they participate in your leaderboard.

 The Right Whys include:
 - Emphasizing fun, enjoyment, or interest.
 Example: "Play because it's fun and you'll learn interesting facts about yourself!"
-- Emphasizing alignment with user personal values or desired social identity.
+- Emphasizing congruence with user personal values or desired social identity.
 Example: "We play because we're a fun-loving community who help each other to become better people!"
 - Emphasizing autonomy.
 Example: "You may like playing this" instead of "You must play this".

+All of these "whys" are likely to satisfy competence, relatedness, and autonomy when users participate in your leaderboard.

 ### Nest extrinsic goals inside of intrinsic goals

 We strongly recommend giving users intrinsic goals over extrinsic goals.
 Intrinsic goals are about pursuing ends that are inherently valuable to us, such as having fun, achieving mastery, and building close relationships.
 Extrinsic goals are about pursuing instrumental outcomes such as wealth, fame, and hotness.
 In general, intrinsic goals...
-1. Satisfy our Basic Psychological Needs better than extrinsic goals (Grouzet et al 2005).
+- Satisfy our Basic Psychological Needs better than extrinsic goals (Grouzet et al 2005).
-2. Get us to put in more effort than extrinsic goals (Vansteenkiste, Simons, Lens, Sheldon, & Deci, 2004; Vansteenkiste, Simons, Soenens, & Lens, 2004).
+- Get us to put in more effort than extrinsic goals (Vansteenkiste, Simons, Lens, Sheldon, & Deci, 2004; Vansteenkiste, Simons, Soenens, & Lens, 2004).
-3. Can feel easier to pursue than extrinsic goals (Werner, Milyavskaya, Foxen-craft, & Koestner, 2016).
+- Can feel easier to pursue than extrinsic goals (Werner, Milyavskaya, Foxen-craft, & Koestner, 2016).
-4. Promote deeper learning compared to extrinsic goals (Vansteenkiste, Simons, Lens, Soenens, & Matos, 2005; Vansteenkiste, Timmermans, Lens, Soenens, & Van den Broeck, 2008)
+- Promote deeper learning compared to extrinsic goals (Vansteenkiste, Simons, Lens, Soenens, & Matos, 2005; Vansteenkiste, Timmermans, Lens, Soenens, & Van den Broeck, 2008)
-5. Promote enhanced focus on the task at hand, compared to extrinsic goals (Vansteenkiste, Matos, Lens, & Soenens, 2007).
+- Promote enhanced focus on the task at hand, compared to extrinsic goals (Vansteenkiste, Matos, Lens, & Soenens, 2007).
-6. Perhaps most interestingly, pursuing extrinsic goals for intrinsic reasons, like aiming to make money to support your family, is more supportive of the Basic Psychological Needs than pursuing an extrinsic goal for extrinsic reasons (Landry et al. 2016).
+- Perhaps most interestingly, pursuing extrinsic goals for intrinsic reasons, like aiming to make money to support your family, is more supportive of the Basic Psychological Needs than pursuing an extrinsic goal for extrinsic reasons, like aiming to make money for the sake of fame (Landry et al. 2016).

 Give your users intrinsic goals rather than extrinsic goals.